 Online Educational Leadership/Administration

-Our mission is to prepare a diverse group of equity-driven aspiring leaders who are critical thinkers and cultivate and lead inclusive and collaborative communities of educators to address systemwide educational issues for continuous improvement of teaching and learning.
+Our mission is to prepare a diverse group of data-driven aspiring leaders who are critical thinkers and cultivate and lead inclusive and collaborative communities of educators to address systemwide educational issues for continuous improvement of teaching and learning.

 Master’s Program: An earned bachelor’s degree from a regionally accredited U.S. institution or a comparable degree from an international institution, with a minimum 3.0 (on a 4.0 scale) grade point average (GPA) in Upper-Division coursework attempted (Last 60 hours).